brlebtag/My-Commonplace-Book/README.md

 ## GIT

 - Always lock the master branch, preventing it from direct push or forced push.
 Use pull request and new commits instead.
+- In colaborative environment, if the team is not familiar with **git** and **git rebase**, avoid using at all costs **git rebase**.
+It'll cause a lot of unnecessary conflicts and it'll create a giant mess.

 ## Postgresql
 - Don't forget to **sort the row_col column** if you're using postgres's **crosstab**.